Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Corporation further shall not accept any gifts of real property from an Incorporator that serves or will serve as the primary or a secondary residence of any Incorporator, nor pay for any part thereof.
-An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least seven Directors, not including the Incorporators, and no Incorporator may participate in this vote.
+An exception to this paragraph can only be made by a majority of Directors when there are at least seven Directors, not including the Incorporators, and no Incorporator may participate in this vote.

 ## 6. Board of Directors

 1. The business affairs of the Corporation shall be managed by its Board of Directors.
 The Board of Directors shall have control of and be responsible for the management of the affairs and property of the Corporation.

+1. Only Active Members of the Corporation may serve on the Board of Directors.

 1. The Board of Directors shall be composed of the following individuals: